Associate Professor of Environmental Earth System Science

 Robidart J. C., C. M. Preston, R. W. Paerl, K. A. Turk, A. C. Mosier, C. A. Francis, C. A. Scholin, and J. P. Zehr.
 2012.
 Seasonal Synechococcus and Thaumarchaeal population dynamics examined with high resolution with remote in situ instrumentation.
 The ISME Journal 6: 513-523.

-Front Row (left to right) : Chris Francis, Alyson Santoro (currently a Research Assistant Professor, UMCES-Horn Point Laboratory), Samantha Ying, Mike Beman (currently Assistant Professor, UC Merced); Back Row: Colleen Hansel (currently Assistant Professor, Harvard University), Scott Wankel (currently a postdoctoral fellow, Harvard University), Annika Mosier (currently a postdoctoral fellow, UC Berkeley-Banfield Lab), George Wells (currently a postdoctoral fellow, EAWAG, Switzerland).
-Students and postdocs not shown: Steve Biller (currently a postdoctoral fellow, MIT-Chisholm Lab), Julian Damashek, Jessica Lee, Marie Lund, and Jason Smith.
+Front Row (left to right) : Chris Francis, Alyson Santoro (currently Assistant Professor, UMCES-Horn Point Laboratory), Samantha Ying (currently Assistant Professor, UC Riverside), Mike Beman (currently Assistant Professor, UC Merced); Back Row: Colleen Hansel (currently Associate Scientist, Woods Hole Oceanographic Institution), Scott Wankel (currently Assistant Scientist, Woods Hole Oceanographic Institution), Annika Mosier (currently Assistant Professor, University of Colorado Denver), George Wells (currently Assistant Professor, Northwestern University).
+Students and postdocs not shown: Steve Biller (currently postdoctoral fellow, MIT-Chisholm Lab), Emily Cardarelli, Julian Damashek, Jessica Lee, Marie Lund, and Jason Smith (currently MBARI Postdoctoral Fellow).

 Please contact Chris Francis with questions or comments.